ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 - Don't forget shell commands like `htop`, `df` or `free` that will give you a different point of view of the resources usages from a "closer" distance of your host or VMs.
 For instance, in the nodes of your K3s cluster, you'll see with `htop` many lines related to the K3s service running in them and also about the containerd service that executes your Kubernetes containers.

 - To see how your Kubernetes nodes and pods fare about CPU and RAM usage, either you can:
     - Use the `kubectl top` command from your `kubectl` client system.
-For instance, you could see the usages of your Nexcloud platform's pods.
+For instance, you could see the usages of your Nextcloud platform's pods.

         ~~~bash
         $ kubectl top pod -n nextcloud